skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 We have decided to use BuildBot and Sonar for our Continuous Integration platform.

-BuildBot executes our commands (unit tests, cppcheck, gcovr, valgrind, ...) after receiving an event from GitHub (with our hook) and pass the results to Sonar (through a script called "sonar-runner").
+BuildBot executes our commands (unit tests, cppcheck, gcovr, valgrind) after receiving an event from GitHub (with our hook) and pass the results to Sonar (through a script called "sonar-runner").

 Here are our configuration files for these tools: